robren/old-pelican-based-blog/content/deploy-to-gke.md

 In software engineering an often quoted aphorism is "Any problem can be solved with an additional level of abstraction".
-These abstractions play out and are neccesary when utilizing the full power of Kuberenetes as an orchestrator for containers, e.g using replication controllers, having continers within multiple domains etc.
+These abstractions play out and are necessary when utilizing the full power of Kubernetes as an orchestrator for containers, e.g using replication controllers, having containers within multiple domains etc.

 The purpose of this experiment was just to get some experience using the gcloud